TAbdiukov/CCSP-Mnemonics/README.md

 * Semi-structured - CSV, JSON, XML.
 * Unstructured - Files and everything else

+### Data Disspersion

+A bit like RAID, can be used to achieve diametric goals:
+* Availability (by orchestrating multiple compies of the information)
+* ~~[Two-person control]~~ multi-person control (by Splitting information into many pieces - thus potentially jeopardizing availability), and

 ### Data DEclassification

 * Anonymization - Remove sensitive data and make the subject **anonymous** (like a hacker group).
 Can be required by GDPR.